 - Using gamification techniques and adding interactivity and discussions, etc.

 Yet, as challenging as the adoption of e-learning may be, we are witnessing an unprecedented demand for e-learning app development and online education platform development.
-The stats below will spill some light on the current state of the B2B course market and its future.

 If you’re thinking about how to create an online learning platform for your company, you want to keep abreast of the latest trends in learning technology.
 A growing trend gaining increased popularity in corporate training is 3D simulation.
 Corporate educators are now teaching practical skills to employees using immersive experiences.